Who we are

 Lovell and Morgan started their interior design and construction business when they were both still 21 with £1,000 from their savings.
 By 1981, having focused on office interiors, their company had a turnover of £4m.

 By 1994 the company was in the position to acquire William Sindall.
 This led to a listing on the stock exchange and the formation of the Morgan Sindall Group plc of which Morgan Lovell is a subsidiary, along with a number of other brands including: Morgan Sindall Construction and Infrastructure, Muse Developments, Morgan Sindall Investments, Overbury, BakerHicks and Lovell.

 John Morgan served as CEO of the group from 1994 to 2003, then as chairman, before returning to the position of group chief executive in 2012.
 Jack Lovell retired in 2001.

-In recent years, Morgan Lovell has won a clutch of awards due to our green policy; energy efficient and sustainable projects; and our outstanding health and safety record.
+In recent years, Morgan Lovell has won a number of awards due to our innovative designs, sustainable projects and our outstanding health and safety record.

 Financially, Morgan Lovell has a track record of year on year growth, solid performances and stability.
 And of course, being part of Morgan Sindall Group plc gives the company further backing and purchasing power, enabling the company to pass on savings to clients.

 The Modern Slavery Act 2015 requires large companies to disclose each year the steps they've taken to ensure there is no modern slavery in their business or supply chains.
 This is a cause we're wholly committed to, and our group statement is available at morgansindall.co.uk